 - Stage 3

-Some pupils are prepared for Royal School of Music exams.
-11 pupils have passed music exams with 6 passing Grade 1 Piano or Singing in 2018.
+Some pupils are prepared for Royal School of Music exams and 15 pupils have passed music exams.

 Our feedback shows the pupils attending OK Music School are being helped to:

 - Have improved communication skills

 - Have improved social skills and make friends

 - Express themselves

 - Feel the joy of performing with others

 - Fulfill their potential – some will have the possibility to have a career in music